Several awards for best article are presented by JWHA each year at its annual conference.

 A review committee of JWHA members individually evaluates articles based on the above criteria.

 The committee gladly accepts nominations of works meeting the above criteria.
-Please submit the author and title of the work before the nomination deadline, April 6, 2023, to email@example.com.
+Please submit the author and title of the work before the deadline date of April 6 (extended to April 30, 2023), to firstname.lastname@example.org.